NiHoel/Anno1800OptimizationTools/README.md

 (Left: manually adjusted skyscraper levels; right: optimized levels by the tool)

-### Prerequisites
-* It has an intuitive user interface

 ![ui](imgs/skyscraper_levels_ui.png)

 ### Getting Started
 1. Export the island as an Anno Designer Layout: https://github.com/NiHoel/Anno1800SavegameVisualizer
    * It is recommended to enable `Residents` and `Equipped Items` under the `Labels` tab before exporting
-2. Install `Gurobi Optimizer` and enter the license key: https://www.gurobi.com/downloads/
-3. Download the latest release of this repository: https://github.com/nihoel/Anno1800OptimizationTools/releases/latest
+2. Download the latest release of this repository: https://github.com/nihoel/Anno1800OptimizationTools/releases/latest
-4. Extract the archive to some directory on your computer.
+3. Extract the archive to some directory on your computer.
-5. Double click on skyscraper_level.ipynb (must open in Jupyter Lab).
+4. Double click on skyscraper_level.ipynb (must open in Jupyter Lab).
-6. The two images at the top of the software show which buttons you need to click to run the software.
+5. The two images at the top of the software show which buttons you need to click to run the software.

 ### Advanced
 * The needs tab specifies all goods you supply.
 Fulfilment by items is handled by selecting the corresponding item.